ChenHsieh/sapelo2-boilerplate/apps/nfcore-rnaseq/readme.md

 ### 1. Setup folders and copy data and reference files

 Prepare the following folders and files.
-If working on hybrid species with 2 reference files, you might want to merger them into one file.
+If working on hybrid species with 2 reference files, you might want to merger them into one file. see the `merge.sh` for example bash scripts to do this.

 ```bash
 mkdir fastq